Mitchell D. Haddad is a Member of the Sills Cummis & Gross Litigation

 and the Firm’s Real Estate Department on transactions in order to resolve

-issues and disputes without resorting to litigation.
+issues and disputes prior to and as a means to resolve potential litigation.

 Sills Cummis & Gross in 2006, Mr. Haddad’s major real estate related